Directors’ Personal Guarantees During Liquidation

 Banks, in particular, reserve the right to call in personal guarantees at any time.
 If a company is running into financial difficulties, a bank will often take the step of converting the unpaid business debt into a personal loan.
 The debt can then be repaid from income earned by the director following the company’s insolvency or through the sale of personal assets.

-Can you get out of a personal guarantee?
+How do I get out of director’s guarantee?

 It’s not unheard of for a company director to negotiate their way out of a personal guarantee.
 However, the process can be difficult and lenders will not always be willing to cooperate, particularly if they are still owed money and they suspect that your business is struggling.
 The healthier the financial position of the company is, the greater your scope will be to reduce your liability under a personal guarantee.
 If you wait until the business is approaching insolvency, then the likelihood of success be slim.

 If you hope to negotiate your way out of a personal guarantee, you should start the discussions as early as possible.
 You must have written evidence and documents to refer to in support of the arguments you make and ensure all communications are made in writing and kept, as they could become crucial to a dispute with creditors further down the line.

 What to do if a director’s personal guarantee is called in?

 If you have signed a director’s personal guarantee that’s called in either when a business becomes insolvent or on the liquidation of the company, the first thing you should do is seek professional advice.
 We have seen cases where the personal guarantee has either not been drawn up correctly or has been executed wrongly, which has made it invalid.

 The next step is to talk to the creditor.
 Legal action can be a time-consuming and expensive process and most creditors would prefer to avoid it if they can.
 A negotiated settlement, as long as it’s one you can afford, is likely to be preferable for both parties.